top of page

 [Faith] has a budding acting career in film and television, and was most recently featured in a sketch on the Dec.
 7 “Saturday Night Live,” alongside guest host Rudd and musical guest One Direction.

-Having made her debut in a Johnson & Johnson commercial when she was just 10 months old...Faith’s other TV appearances have included commercials for SONY (beside Peyton Manning and Timberlake), Polident and AT&T, and the soap opera “One Life to Live.”
+Having made her debut in a Johnson & Johnson commercial when she was just 10 months old, [Faith] said she enjoys acting because she likes to have fun working with her friends...Faith’s other TV appearances have included commercials for SONY (beside Peyton Manning and Timberlake), Polident and AT&T, and the soap opera “One Life to Live.”
 She made her movie debut in the 2010 romantic drama “Blue Valentine".

 "All of the actors deliver believable performances as middle schoolers...Faith Wladyka, MCAS ’26, as Logainne Schwartzandgrubenierre...also achieve this through their youthful speech and movements on stage. "